mjuenema/ansible-role-secure-cisco-ios/README.md

 * [Secure IOS Template by Team Cymru](https://www.cymru.com/Documents/secure-ios-template.html)
 * More to add...

+**This is not a general purpose role for configuring Cisco IOS devices.**

+The sole objective of this role is to ensure that the configuration of a Cisco IOS router or switch meets a minimum security level.
+Configuring interfaces, routing, and so forth is outside the scope of this role.
+There may even be additional configuration options to further enhance the security level which are currently not covered by this role.

+Important advice:
+* Don't blindly trust this role.
+Try to understand what changes the role may apply.
+* Perform dry-runs.
+* Always test on non-production routers/switches first.
+* Use the `--limit` command line argument as well as the `serial` option for rolling updates.
+* See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to make this role better.

 ## Requirements

 Ansible needs SSH access to the target Cisco IOS routers or switches.
 A minimal Cisco IOS configuration is shown below.